mjeeloo/developing-dashboard/README.md

 - `VITE_CLICKUP_API_TOKEN` should be a ClickUp personal token with permission to read the desired list.
 - `VITE_CLICKUP_LIST_ID` is the numeric list ID that you want to monitor.
+- Optionally, set `VITE_CLICKUP_API_BASE_URL` if you need to point at a proxy or self-hosted API endpoint.
+When this variable is not provided the app will talk directly to the ClickUp REST API.

 You can also copy the provided `.env.local.example` file and replace the placeholder values with your real credentials: